pwighton/ci-qms/SOP-006--Outsourced_Activities_Procedure.md

-This Standard Operating Procedure (SOP) establishes the systematic approach for selecting, qualifying, contracting, and overseeing external organizations that perform *clinical investigation* activities on behalf of __NewInstitue__.
+This Standard Operating Procedure (SOP) establishes the systematic approach for selecting, qualifying, contracting, and overseeing external organizations that perform *observational study* activities on behalf of __NewInstitue__.
 It ensures that outsourced activities maintain the same quality standards as internally conducted work.

 ## 2.0 SCOPE

-This procedure applies to all outsourced *clinical investigation* activities and services where __NewInstitue__ retains sponsor responsibilities.
+This procedure applies to all outsourced *observational study* activities and services where __NewInstitue__ retains sponsor responsibilities.

 Vendor computer systems are subject to assessment under